Application Deadline: April 8, 2016

 The United States is in the midst of a massive restructuring of public-sector service delivery.
-Staffed by broadly interdisciplinary teams of accomplished and motivated professionals, the most successful of these new federal, state and local reforms are replacing outmoded public bureaucracies with “learning organizations” committed to using public problem-solving techniques to enhance the will and capacity of public organizations to improve the life chances of the nation’s most underserved populations.
-Nowhere are these changes more important and promising, yet also challenging and controversial, than in the governance, management and democratic accountability of the nation’s public schools.
+Staffed by broadly interdisciplinary teams of accomplished and motivated professionals, the most successful of these new federal, state and local reforms are replacing outmoded public bureaucracies with “learning organizations” committed to using public problem-solving techniques to enhance the will and capacity of public agencies to improve the life chances of the nation’s most underserved populations.
+Nowhere are these changes more important and promising, yet also challenging and controversial, than in the nation’s public school systems.

-The Center for Public Research and Leadership (CPRL) is a partnership of top professional schools that prepares talented graduate students for leadership and professional positions in public education organizations committed to improving the life chances of all children.
-This full-semester Clinic brings together upper-level graduate students in law, business, education and policy from NYU, Columbia, Dartmouth, Fordham, Harvard, Michigan, Penn, Princeton, Stanford, Vanderbilt, Yale and other universities to immerse themselves in emerging and competing strategies for P-12 reform; structured, team-based problem-solving skills that effective public organizations use to address their most difficult challenges; and high-priority consulting projects on behalf of government and social-sector organizations serving the educational needs of children.
-The Clinic is offered by CPRL, a partnership between Harvard Law School and professional schools at the universities listed above.
+This full-semester interdisciplinary Clinic brings together upper-level graduate students in law, business, education and policy from Harvard, Columbia, Michigan, NYU, Penn, Stanford, Vanderbilt, Yale and other universities to immerse themselves in (i) emerging strategies for K-12 and allied institutional reform; (ii) structured, team-based problem-solving skills that effective organizations use to address the most difficult challenges in public education and many other domains; and (iii) high-priority multi-dimensional consulting projects on behalf of public- and social-sector organizations serving the educational and related needs of children.

 Enrollment is by application and is limited to rising 2L and 3L students.

 Feel free to contact CPRL at firstname.lastname@example.org with any questions.
+You also may contact spring 2016 HLS participant John Wheeler (email@example.com) and fall 2015 HLS participant Jonathan Wall (firstname.lastname@example.org) for more information.
 Accepted students will be enrolled in the clinic and associated course component by the Office of Clinical and Pro Bono Programs.